 The best areas to live in Coimbra

-We touched upon the quaint and charming historic Alta barrio earlier.
+We touched upon the quaint and charming historic Alta earlier.
 Property hunters may also want to consider the mixed-heritage Baixa area for lower prices, but perhaps also louder students.

 As with many pockets of the Baixa, the lower part of the Norton de Matos and Celas can become quite dominated by student nightlife.